alexlatz/ProgrammingLanguages/Alpha/README.md

 Additionally, all functions and statements that usually require the `()` parentheses are replaced by `C` and `D`. ex.
 ```
-if Cone is twoS L
+if Cone is twoD L
     rtrn false
 J
 ```